musm/min-tomorrow-theme/README.md

 ## Tweaks

-Optional tweaks can be made to `settings.json` as follows"
+Optional tweaks can be made to `settings.json` as follows:
 ```
+{
   "[Min Tomorrow Dark]": {
-      "editorIndentGuide.background": "#1f1f1f",
+    "editorIndentGuide.background": "#1f1f1f", // blend indent guides with the background color
+  }
 }
 ```